gatsbyjs/gatsby/docs/docs/writing-documentation-with-docz.md

 title: "Writing documentation with Docz"
 ---

 Writing good documentation is important for your project maintainers (and for your future self!).
 A very nice documentation generator is [Docz](https://www.docz.site).
 It supports `mdx` files, which is short for Markdown with JSX.
 That means you can render React components in these special Markdown files.
-It can generate Prop tables and even provide a coding playground for your components!
+It can generate Prop tables and even provide a coding playground for your components.

-If you are starting your Gatsby project from scratch and would like to have Docz support out of the box, you can use the starter given in [Other Resources](#other-resources) below.
+If you're starting your Gatsby project from scratch and would like to have Docz support out of the box, you can use the starter mentioned in [Other Resources](#other-resources) below.

 Alternatively, the following guide should help you to get Docz working within an existing Gatsby project.